Micropsia: Signs and symptoms

+Cause

 Diagnosis

 EEG testing can diagnose patients with medial temporal lobe epilepsy.
 Epileptiform abnormalities including spikes and sharp waves in the medial temporal lobe of the brain can diagnose this condition, which can in turn be the cause of an epileptic patient's micropsia.

 The Amsler grid test can be used to diagnose macular degeneration.
 For this test, patients are asked to look at a grid, and distortions or blank spots in the patient's central field of vision can be detected.
 A positive diagnosis of macular degeneration may account for a patient's micropsia.

 A controlled size comparison task can be employed to evaluate objectively whether a person is experiencing hemimicropsia.
 For each trial, a pair of horizontally aligned circles is presented on a computer screen, and the person being tested is asked to decide which circle is larger.
 After a set of trials, the overall pattern of responses should display a normal distance effect where the more similar the two circles, the higher the number of errors.
 This test is able to effectively diagnose micropsia and confirm which hemisphere is being distorted.

 Due to the large range of causes that lead to micropsia, diagnosis varies among cases.
 Computed tomography (CT) and magnetic resonance imaging (MRI) may find lesions and hypodense areas in the temporal and occipital lobes.
 MRI and CT techniques are able to rule out lesions as the cause for micropsia, but are not sufficient to diagnose the most common causes.